 Upstairs there are dozens of rooms, some leading out onto the large veranda’s at the front of the house.
 A feature of the house is the lead-light paneling in nearly all the doors and windows.
-Each panel in the bedrooms features a different coloured flower and the room is then known by that colour.
+Each panel in the bedrooms feature a different coloured flower and the room is then known by that colour.
 The most impressive windows are at the top of the staircase.

 There are many servants rooms at the rear of the house and in its heyday there must have been many staff to keep the house running smoothly and heated in winter as the temperatures in the area can be quite chilly, hence the many fireplaces that would have needed lighting each night.

-IANDRA CASTLE OPEN DAYS 2017
+IANDRA CASTLE OPEN DAYS 2021